 A drive shaft, also known as a propeller shaft or Cardan shaft, is a mechanical part that translates the torque generated by a vehicle's engine into usable motive force to propel the vehicle.
-Physically, a drive shaft is tubular in design, with an outside metal housing that protects an interior metal cylinder, which spins at a frequency governed by engine output.
+Physically, it is tubular in design, with an outside metal housing that protects an interior metal cylinder, which spins at a frequency governed by engine output.
 Depending on the engine and drive configuration of a vehicle, be it automobile, boat, or motorcycle, one or more drive shafts may work cooperatively to turn engine power into motion.

 In modern front-engine, rear-wheel drive (RWD) automobiles, a system known as Hotchkiss drive incorporates a long drive shaft running the length of the car, and a differential — connected by universal joints at both ends — to direct engine torque to the powered wheels at the back.
 Two short metal tubes called half-shafts then connect the wheels to the differential.
 By way of differentiation, the longitudinal shaft that runs from the transmission is sometimes called the propeller, or prop shaft.
 The use of universal or 'U' joints is unique to the Hotchkiss design, and allows much greater flexibility of the drive shaft, and more room by the rear axle for suspension parts.